POWER Inc. (People-Organized-Working-Evolving-Reaching) is a nonprofit 501(c)3 Community Development Corporation designed to serve the

 Washtenaw County community.
 POWER was incorporated in 1996 in fulfillment of the Christian Love Fellowship Ministries International (CLFMI) vision.
 Apostle Robert Hill shared this vision with POWER’s Denese Brown, MSW and John Wallace, PhD, to establish a Christian community that is Christ sufficient in all areas of living: spiritual, social, economic, and educational.

-POWER’s most recent transition occurred in June, 2013, when,as part of the agency’s succession plan, Carol Burrell-Jackson became Executive Director.
+POWER’s most recent transitions occurred in 2013, when Dr. Carol Burrell-Jackson became Executive Director.